mllewis/keb_2019_reanalysis/README.md

-Lewis, Zettersten, & Lupyan (in press)
+Lewis, Zettersten, & Lupyan (in press, _PNAS_ )

-Distributional semantics as a source of visual knowledge: Commentary on Kim, Elli, and Bedny (2019), _PNAS_
+Distributional semantics as a source of visual knowledge: Commentary on Kim, Elli, and Bedny (2019)
 ===

 <img src="paper/results/figureppt3.png?raw=true" height="400">